-This Administrative Plan was most recently approved by Pensacola City Council on February 24, 2022September XX, 2023.
+This Administrative Plan was most recently approved by Pensacola City Council on September XX, 2023.

-The most recent prior Prior versions of this plan had been approved on February 24, 2022, December 16, 20211 and December 14, 2017.
+Prior versions of this plan had been approved on February 24, 2022, December 16, 2021, and December 14, 2017.

 Where there may be a conflict between this document and any Department of Housing and Urban Development (HUD) regulations concerning administration of the Housing Choice Voucher program, including any regulations adopted after the approval of this plan, the HUD regulations, including those defined in HUD's Public and Indian Housing (PIH) Notices, shall automatically supersede any section or part of this Administrative Plan.